By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 What You're Actually Losing When You Leave Arc

 Before comparing alternatives, it helps to name exactly what made Arc different.
 Most "Arc alternative" articles list browsers with tabs.
 That misses the point.
+Arc users built workflows around four core features and a handful of famous extras.
+Here is the full picture.

 1. The Sidebar